top of page

 Welcome to my professional website!

 I am an Assistant Professor of Management Information Systems at the Beedie School of Business at Simon Fraser University in Canada.
-Originally from Switzerland, I have chosen to trade in cheese for seafood, cows for bears, and the Alps for the Canadian Rockies.
-With a comprehensive educational background that includes B.A., M.A., and Ph.D. degrees in Management from the renowned University of St.Gallen, Switzerland, along with the completion of my postdoc program, I am dedicated to making significant contributions in my field.
+Originally from Switzerland, I have traded cheese for seafood, cows for bears, and the Alps for the Canadian Rockies.
+I hold a B.A., M.A., and Ph.D. in Management from the University of St.Gallen, where I also completed a postdoc before moving to Canada.
+My academic path has taken me through institutions in Switzerland, Denmark, Japan, and now British Columbia.

 • White LinkedIn Icon